-‘World class’ facility to be proposed for KeyArena site, AEG president says
+Sports-arena giant AEG can make ‘world-class’ facility at KeyArena, chief says

 But he added that KeyArena already manages more than 100 events per year in which traffic is impacted.

-“We don’t feel it’s insurmountable because we clearly have a base from which to work from.’’
+“We don’t feel it’s insurmountable, because we clearly have a base from which to work from.”

 Newman said Seattle has plenty going for it as a city already.

 But what it lacks, he adds, is a world-class arena in the heart of the city.
 Having worked for years within Seattle Center, Newman said AEG remains confident KeyArena is the city’s best location to have that venue built.

-“It’s like we’ve dated for a long time and might get married,’’ he said.
-“As opposed to rushing in to something.’’
+“It’s like we’ve dated for a long time and might get married,” he said.
+“As opposed to rushing in to something.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.